Different Types of Flies for Fishing Explained

 Dry flies resemble flying insects or insects that have just landed on the water’s surface and can imitate either of these scenarios.

 In many cases, dry flies resemble the adult version of wet flies (grasshoppers, beetles, etc.).
-Dry flies are typically less disruptive to the water than wet flies because they are less dense and therefore do not break the surface tension.
+Dry flies are typically less disruptive to the water than wet flies because they are less dense and do not break the surface tension.
 However, dry flies may cause small ripples in the water to attract fish.

 Sub-categories

-There are times when nothing else will work, and you’ll need these flies then.
+Sometimes, nothing else will work, and you’ll need these flies then.
 Although they aren’t ideal for all kinds of water, they come in handy when nothing else will.

 1. Poppers